 Value: Each scholarship is a minimum $2,000 (maximum $5,000) and the number available annually will vary depending on the pool of eligible applicants.
 At the discretion of the University's selection committee, a portion of the funds may be allocated to meet student costs to defray expenses associated with mining-related field trips.

-How to Apply: Students must submit a brief essay (maximum 250 words) to Academic Program Coordinator – Amy Wickham – describing the courses in which they are enrolled and their interests in mining by January 15 for the spring competition to the Department of Earth Sciences in the Faculty of Science.
+How to Apply: Students must submit a brief essay (maximum 250 words) to Academic Program Coordinator – Amy Wickham – describing the courses in which they are enrolled and their interests in mining by January 15 to the Department of Earth Sciences in the Faculty of Science.

 Individuals will be chosen based on their application letter and degree of interest/participation in mining studies and the mining field.
 A selection committee in Earth Sciences, in consultation with a representative from Engineering, will select the recipient.